 Boiler Upgrade Scheme (BUS)

 From 1st April 2022, the new Boiler Upgrade Scheme (BUS) comes into effect replacing the Renewable Heat Incentive (RHI).
 Under the new Boiler Upgrade Scheme the government will provide £5,000 towards the cost of a new Air Sourced Heat Pump and £6,000 towards the cost of a new Ground Sourced Heat Pump.
 The Energy Saving Trust says that installing an Air Sourced Heat Pump costs between £7,000 to £13,000 and a Ground Sourced Heat Pump from £24,000.
 Homeowners should approach certified installers, registered with the Micro-Generation Certification Scheme, to ensure quality installation and should obtain three quotes for comparison.
 The chosen installer then applies for the grant on the owner’s behalf.
 To be eligible, you must be the home owner and your home must have a valid Energy Performance Certificate (EPC).
 If it doesn’t, ask a local Surveyor to provide you with one.
 It should cost about £60.
+The BUS grant scheme has been extended to 31st Dec 2028.

 Spring Statement March 2022